Dorian hits Canada's Atlantic coast, knocks out power, downs a crane

 The storm pounded parts of North Carolina’s Outer Banks Islands on Friday.

-On Saturday, winds picked up to 100 miles per hour (160 kph), meaning it once more rated a Category 2 on the five-step Saffir-Simpson scale of hurricane strength, the U.S. National Hurricane Center said at 2 p.m.
-ET (1800 GMT) Saturday.
+On Saturday, winds picked up to 100 miles per hour (160 kph) early in the day, making it a Category 2 hurricane, but it weakened as it neared Canada’s coast.

 After Nova Scotia, Dorian is expected to move toward Prince Edward Island and on Sunday reach Newfoundland, the Canadian Hurricane Centre projected.

-Writing by Steve Scherer in Ottawa; Editing by Chris Reese
+Writing by Steve Scherer in Ottawa; Editing by Chris Reese and Cynthia Osterman